An overview

 row_id

-: Contains indexes of the duplicated rows from the original input dataset. -
+: Contains indices of the duplicated rows from the original input dataset. -

 group_id